zeroluck/docs/sources/reference/interception-scripts/index.md

 The `logout` method is not mandatory.
 It can be used in cases when you need to execute specific logout logic within the authentication script when oxAuth receives an end session request.
-Also it allows oxAuth to stop processing the end session request workflow if it returns `False`.
+Also, it allows oxAuth to stop processing the end session request workflow if it returns `False`.
-As result it should return `True` or `False`.
+As a result it should either return `True` or `False`.

 This method has the following parameters: